JoinMarket-Org/joinmarket-clientserver/docs/PAYJOIN.md

 Joinmarket by default uses *5* accounts, not only 1 as some other wallets (e.g. Electrum), this is to help with coin isolation.
-Try to move coins from one account to another *only* via coinjoins; or, you can just use one or two accounts (called "mixdepths" in Joinmarket parlance) as if they were just one, understanding that if you don't bother to do anything special, the coins in those two mixdepths are linked.
+Try to move coins from one account to another *only* via coinjoins; or, you can just use one or two accounts (called **mixdepths** in Joinmarket parlance) as if they were just one, understanding that if you don't bother to do anything special, the coins in those two mixdepths are linked.

-Fund the wallet by choosing one or more addresses in the *external* section of the first account (called "Mixdepth 0" here).
+**Fund** the wallet by choosing one or more addresses in the *external* section of the first account (called "Mixdepth 0" here).
 When you fund, fund to the external addresses.
 The internals will be used for change.

 (The new standard (BIP49) *should* be compatible with TREZOR, Ledger, Electrum, Samourai and some others,